ejparnell/pokemon-research-team/lessons/03_building_agents.md

 # Lesson 3: Building Your AI Agents

 We are set up and ready to go.
-If you are building your own LLMs agents, you will have to have them ready before continuing with this lesson.
+If you are building your own LLM agents, you will have to have them prepared before continuing with this lesson.

 By the end of this lesson, you'll have: